-The Governance Committee shall be responsible for identifying persons qualified for, and interested in, becoming board members.
+The Governance Committee members shall be responsible for identifying persons qualified to serve as officers of the Association as well as for identifying persons qualified for, and interested in, becoming board members.

 The Governance Committee shall also be responsible for conducting the election, counting ballots of the election, and reporting the results of the election at the annual meeting.
-Ballots shall be distributed thirty (30) days prior to the annual meeting for the election of Directors and officers of the Board.
-The ballot must be returned to the Association ten (10) days prior to the annual meeting.
+The Governance Committee shall also periodically review, update and recommend proposed changes to the bylaws to the board.

 The Board may establish Committees of the Corporation, also referred to as “ad hoc” committees.
 Committees of the Corporation shall not have the authority of the Board.
 Members of Committees of the Corporation shall be selected by the President and may include both Directors and non- Directors.
 Committees of the Corporation shall include the Membership Committee, the Policy Committee, the Conference Planning Committee, and such other committees as the Board may establish from time to time.

 The Membership Committee shall be responsible for marketing the Association to potential members and the retention of members, including recommendations for value-added benefits for membership.
 The committee is actively involved in supporting membership communications, including advising on the NYSARH newsletter, annual report and membership recruitment information.
 The Membership Committee establishes annual membership goals and advises the NYSARH Finance Committee on membership revenue projections each year.

 There shall be an awards sub-group of the Membership Committee.
 The awards sub- group shall seek out, for formal recognition on an annual basis, those individuals and organizations that strive to fulfill the mission of the New York State Association for Rural Health.

 - Advise the Board of Directors on existing and emerging policy issues

 - Assist in formulating persuasive advocacy arguments and positions, `and